nicozanf/py4web-doc/docs/chapter-07.rst

 .. code:: python

-   from pydal import DAL, Field
+   from py4web import DAL, Field
    db = DAL('sqlite://storage.sqlite', folder='path/to/app/databases', auto_import=True)

 This allows us to access any db.table without need to re-define it.